TheGreenOfficial/root-me/README.md

 - Validate dynamically instead of static flags

 Right now, if a user finds a flag once and uploads it, it stays valid forever — which weakens the challenge integrity.

 ---

+## 📌 Notice for Root-Me Team & Community

+I’m publishing **Root-Me writeups** here for learning and documentation purposes.

+If you want any content to be **private or removed**, just open an **issue** or notify me somehow.

+Even if this repository or my account gets taken down directly,
+I always keep **backups** and mirror the content on:
+It will spread more I'll make sure that if somethin happenes to my repo or github account all flags will be properly uploaded on dark webs, my sites and on more and more fake github accounts and on telegrams and so on as much as possible mind it.

+---